mrmarkuz/ns8-jellyfin/README.md

 Configure the FQDN and use a certificate.
 Browse to the set FQDN and setup Jellyfin.

+## Media

+By default a volume `jellyfin-media` is used to hold the media.
+This volume is included in the system backup.
+You can change the storage path to for example `/mnt/jellyfin` where you can mount the wanted disk or samba/webdav share

 ## Upload media

 The jellyfin media directory for app instance jellyfin1 is located in